-Shutterfly is often the first name people think of when ordering photo prints and other products.
-In our tests, its photo book software isn't the smoothest or easiest to use, but it has great content and functionality.
-Unfortunately, this year, we were disappointed in the quality of the photo reproduction in our test photo book.
-So, Shutterfly slipped down in our rankings of favorite photo-book services.
+Shutterfly is often the first name people think of when ordering photo prints and other photo products.
+The company's photo-book software isn't the smoothest or easiest to use, but it has great content and functionality.
+And the result was quite lovely, as was its price.

 Creating Your Book: Very nice content and flexibility, confusing interface

-Shutterfly's software is flexible and creative, but it has a cumbersome workflow.
-Its large and varied libraries of templates, layouts, backgrounds and clip art are attractive and fully editable, giving you control over the placement, size and rotation of images and other page elements.
+Shutterfly's software was flexible and creative, but it had a cumbersome workflow.
+Its large and varied libraries of templates, layouts, backgrounds and clip art were attractive and fully editable, giving us control over the placement, size and rotation of images and other page elements.
 We also had to be careful when choosing content, as many of the most appealing options entailed extra fees.

-The interface divided editing commands between two modes: the main window and the Advanced Editing window.
+Shutterfly's interface divides the editing commands between two modes: the main window and the Advanced Editing window.
 Dragging and dropping photos and clip art onto pages worked well in either window.
-But clicking on a photo in the main window immediately opened the effects options.
-We had to go into Advanced Editing to reshape, move and resize photos, clip art and text.
-This was confusing and involved too many mouse clicks.
-In addition, it wasn't always easy to select or edit overlapping elements.
+Similarly, clicking on a photo in either window immediately opened the effects options.
+But when we wanted to interactively reshape, move, resize and rotate the same photo (or any clip art or text placeholders), we had to go into Advanced Editing.
+This broke up our workflow and could be confusing.

 While the library of borders was large, it was limited to predefined colors and line widths (fine, medium or heavy).
-On the other hand, the Idea Pages tab offers a large selection of designed pages featuring very attractive layouts of backgrounds, clip art, decorative type, and placeholders for text and photos.
+On the other hand, the Idea Pages tab offered a large selection of designed pages featuring very attractive layouts of backgrounds, clip art, decorative type, and placeholders for text and photos.

 Price and Options